AlyaDN/Rocket-Simulator/README.md

 Install the required packages using: pip install -r requirements.txt

-Run the simulation using: python rocket_simulation.py
+Run the simulation using: python3 rocket_simulation.py